computerguided/DigitMind/README.md

     // ...
 }
 ```
-Inside the while-loop it must be checked whether the combination of to which the iterator points would yield the same score.
+Inside the while-loop it must be checked (using the overloaded `==` operator as described in "[Score](#score)") whether the combination of to which the iterator points would yield the same score.
 If this is the case, the combination is allowed to stay in the list.
 ```c++
 if (calculateScore(guess, *it) == score)
 {